norahkerendian/Recipe-Analysis-Project/README.md

 ## Final Model
-State the features you added and why they are good for the data and prediction task.
-Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.

-Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.
-Describe how your Final Model’s performance is an improvement over your Baseline Model’s performance.

 In the final model, I decided to focus on the following columns as features: `minutes`, `submitted`, `lower_median_steps`, `calories`, `protein`, and `tags_list`.
 Below, I will discuss the feature engineering applied and why each column is relevant for improving my baseline model.

 `minutes`

 The `minutes` column was selected due to its observed relationship with the `avg_rating` column.
 Specifically, during the bivariate analysis, it was noticed that median ratings gradually decreased as minutes increased.
 This trend suggests that recipes with longer cooking time might receive lower ratings.
-With this, using the minutes column would be beneficial to predicting both lower and higher rating.
-In the baseline model this column was included and standardized using `StandardScalar`.
+With this, using the minutes column would be beneficial for predicting both lower and higher ratings.
+In the baseline model, this column was included and standardized using `StandardScalar`.
 To improve upon this, I applied a different yet similar transformer to `minutes`, `RobustScaler()`.
 This will normalize the variability of the `minutes` column while also mitigating the influence of the extreme outliers we noticed in the baseline model.
-This adjustiment should improve my model's performance as the relationship between minutes and ratings is an informative feature for predicting outcomes.
+This adjustment should improve my model's performance as the relationship between minutes and ratings is an informative feature for predicting outcomes.

 `submitted`

 The `submitted` column was originally selected due to speculation that ratings might vary by the year or season in which a recipe was submitted.
-To look into this, analysis was done that concluded that more recent submissions tend to have lower average ratings.
-This could be due to newer recipes have receiving less attention or reviews.
-This infomatation is helpful to improving the model.
-So, I feature engineered the `submitted` column.
+To look into this, analysis was conducted which concluded that more recent submissions tend to have lower average ratings.
+This could be due to newer recipes having received less attention or reviews.
+This information is helpful in improving the model.
+So, I feature-engineered the `submitted` column.
 A function was created to extract the year of each value.
 This was incorporated into the pipeline using a `FunctionTransformer`, followed by `OneHotEncoder` to represent the year as categorical data.
-I believe this will help improve my model's performace as there seems to be a trend between the year of the `submitted` column and the ratings of recipes.
+I believe this will help improve my model's performance as there seems to be a trend between the year of the `submitted` column and the ratings of recipes.

 `lower_median_steps`

 The `lower_median_steps` column was created during the hypothesis test conducted earlier.
-This column was originially created to aid in the permutation test of exploring whether recipes with more steps tend to have lower ratings.
+This column was originally created to aid in the permutation test of exploring whether recipes with more steps tend to have lower ratings.
 The test concluded that there is sufficient evidence to support this hypothesis, as recipes with more steps are rated lower on average.
 This means that using the `lower_median_steps` column could further improve my model.
 A `OneHotEncoder` was used to categorize the column and treat each category equally.
 Incorporating this feature should improve the model’s ability to predict ratings by leveraging the relationship between `n_steps` and ratings.

 `calories` and `protein`